“You know you’re an introvert when you get excited about cancelled plans.”

 After some soul-searching and in-depth conversations with his boss and his human resources department, Ryan decides to develop an upward mobility plan in IT.
 He takes on some new projects and starts to develop his management skills so he’ll be ready to move up when the opportunity occurs.

 Knowledge is power.
 Know yourself.
-Know your strengths and your weaknesses.
+Know your strengths and your weaknesses, so you can stand out and get ahead in ways that work for you.
 Know what you want and how much you’re willing to change to get it.
 As Ricky Nelson crooned in his hit song, Garden Party, “You can’t please everyone, so you’ve got to please yourself.”

 Are you wondering if a job or career change is right for you?
 Contact Joel today.
 He can help you sort through your options and make the right decision.